5 Phone Settings To Change On a Cruise Ship

 1. Go to Settings > Data and Storage

-4. I recommend turning off “Auto-Download Media” completely, or setting the “Data Usage” slider to Low so that only photos (and not videos and other files) auto-download.
+3. I recommend turning off “Auto-Download Media” completely, or setting the “Data Usage” slider to Low so that only photos (and not videos and other files) auto-download.
 You can also set custom auto-download settings here.
-For anything that isn’t auto-downloaded, you just have to tap on it in the chat for it to download.
+For anything that isn’t auto-downloaded, you can just tap on it in the chat for it to download immediately.

 Joey T